Dark circles, red patches, and unsightly pimples a concern?

 The negative effects of stress

 Chronic stress and anxiety create hormonal imbalances in your body.
 The primary function of our skin is to prevent germs and bacteria from entering our body.
-When we are feeling stressed, our body raises the levels of certain chemicals which can make our skin breakout.
+When we are feeling stressed, our body raises certain chemicals that can make our skin breakout.

 Impaired Barrier Function

 Stress can negatively affect the skin’s permeability barrier function and homeostasis.
 The lipid barrier creates a surface seal essential for the maintenance of hydration and protection against microbial infection.
-Disruption of the skin barrier function can lead to a number of common skin conditions, including transepidermal water loss and poor lipid synthesis.
+Disruption of the skin barrier function can lead to several common skin conditions, including transepidermal water loss and poor lipid synthesis.

 Poor wound recovery

 One of the skin’s major functions of our skin is physical protection and wound repair upon injury.
-Extensive research has revealed that chronic systemic corticosteroids have a negative impact on all three phases of wound healing.
+Extensive research has revealed that chronic systemic corticosteroids harm all three phases of wound healing.